Quantum Mechanics of an Abrikosov Vortex in Nanofabricated Pinning Potential: Quantization

 In this section, we will solve the two-dimensional time-independent Schrödinger equation $\hat{H}\psi(x,y)=E\psi(x,y)$ for the pinned Abrikosov vortex in the optimized design of the device (Fig.~\ref{TDGL_simulation_results_ab}).
 The Hamiltonian for the system is simply

 where $V(x,y)$ is the pinning potential calculated by Eqs.~(\ref{vortex_core_Eq})--(\ref{Chi_eq}) introduced in section \ref{pinning_potential_section}.
 In order to mitigate issues arising from numerical instability in solving the eigenfunctions (vectors) and eigenvalues of the Hamiltonian using the finite difference method (FDM), we have approximated $V(x,y)$ resulting from Eqs.~(\ref{vortex_core_Eq})--(\ref{Chi_eq}) with an analytical function.
 To do this, we have fitted a Gaussian function $G(x)= a \cdot \mathrm{exp}(-\gamma x^2)$ to the numerically calculated potential.
 The fit is illustrated in Fig.~\ref{Gaussian_fit_fig}(a), resulting in $a=-16.57\,\mathrm{meV}$, $\gamma=0.0015\,\mathrm{nm}^{-2}$.
 The fitted Gaussian can be observed to describe the pinning potential well within the dimensions of the device ($R_\mathrm{dev}=15\,\mathrm{nm}$).
+We have also tried fitting Lorentzian and parabolic functions but the Gaussian fit results in lowest sum of residuals, in particular near the bottom of the potential well.
 We have used the fitted Gaussian to create the 2-dimensional cylindrically symmetric pinning potential that is truncated to $V(r)=0$ for $r=\sqrt{x^2+y^2}>R_\mathrm{dev}$.
 The resulting potential is illustrated in Fig.~\ref{Gaussian_fit_fig}(b).
 The size of the grid used in the FDM calculations ranged from $x\in [-15\,\mathrm{nm},\,15\,\mathrm{nm}]$ and $y\in [-15\,\mathrm{nm},\,15\,\mathrm{nm}]$, exactly as depicted in Fig.~\ref{Gaussian_fit_fig}(b).
 The calculations were performed using 500 grid points in both the $x$ and $y$ directions, corresponding to a grid spacing of $\Delta x = \Delta y = 0.06\,\mathrm{nm}$.
 Increasing the grid density above this yielded only negligible deviations in the results.
+Dirichlet boundary conditions were applied, such that the wavefunction vanishes at the domain boundaries.